Go Back

 Score and grill the hot dogs

-1. Score each hot dog with diagonal cuts or a spiral cut so they char and split open on the grill.
+1. Score each hot dog with diagonal cuts or a spiral cut to help them char and open on the grill.

-2. Preheat a grill or grill pan to medium-high heat and cook the hot dogs for 8–10 minutes, turning frequently, until charred and split open slightly.
+2. Preheat grill or grill pan to medium-high heat and cook hot dogs for 8–10 minutes, turning frequently, until charred and split open slightly.

 Toast the buns

-1. Butter the inside of each hot dog bun and toast on the grill for 1–2 minutes until golden.
+1. Butter the inside of each bun and toast on the grill for 1–2 minutes until golden.

 1. Place a hot dog in each toasted bun and top with jalapeño relish.

-2. Add a squeeze of yellow mustard onto each hot dog.
+2. Add a squeeze of yellow mustard over the relish.

-4. Finish with crispy fried onions and serve immediately with ketchup on the side.
+4. Finish each hot dog with crispy fried onions and serve immediately with ketchup on the side.

 Notes